Key advice when making a medical negligence claim

 You don't need to make a complaint on your own.
 Your solicitor will assist you with the formal complaint's procedure for the NHS or private healthcare provider.

-• National Health Service (NHS) - The official channel for complaints about NHS GP's, dentists, hospitals or pharmacists.
+• NHS Complaints - The official channel for complaints about NHS GP's, dentists, hospitals or pharmacists.

 • General Medical Council (GMC) - Handles serious complaints about hospital doctors and GPs.

-• Health Service Ombudsman - Investigate the NHS and health authorities if the formal complaints process has not resolved the complaint
+• Health Service Ombudsman - Official body that investigate the NHS and health authorities if the formal complaints process has not resolved the complaint

 What if the healthcare provider admits liability?